SteveStef/Hetzner-Terraform/README.md

 # Terraform Deployment

-Automated deployment of a Spring Boot cleaning business app using Terraform (Hetzner Cloud) and Docker Compose.
+Automated deployment with Terraform (Hetzner Cloud), Docker Compose, and automated database backups to MinIO.

 ### Note you only need to edit the following:
-1. `config.json` for all application properties
+1. `config.json` for all application, database, and backup properties
 2. `docker-compose.yml` for environment variables and containers
 3. `origin.pem` and `private.key` with cloudflare credentials